 Mission: Opening Doors to Psychoanalysis

-BGSP’s mission reflects its founders’ interest in increasing the public’s access to both psychoanalytic education and treatment.
+This reflects the founders’ interest in increasing the public’s access to both psychoanalytic education and treatment.
 The founders emphasized the principles of “modern psychoanalysis,” a body of theory and technique designed to facilitate resolution of people’s deep resistances to changing their repetitive, destructive patterns of behavior.
 Unlike their contemporaries at the time, modern psychoanalysts felt that psychoanalytic interventions could be used to resolve such resistances regardless of the patient’s level of pathology. [i] Modern psychoanalytic theory and technique thus allowed a wider range of patients in a wider range of settings to be treated psychoanalytically.
 Likewise, the founders believed that resolution of a student’s resistances to understanding psychoanalytic material is the chief requirement for becoming a psychoanalyst, regardless of prior field of study.
 Any graduate student who is motivated and capable of learning the material may be trained in psychoanalysis.

 [i] See Spotnitz, H. (1985).
 Modern Psychoanalysis of the Schizophrenic Patient: Theory of the Technique.
 New York, New York: Human Sciences Press; Spotnitz, H. (1976).
 Psychotherapy of Preoedipal Conditions: Schizophrenia and Severe Character Disorders.
 New York, New York: J. Aronson; and Spotnitz, H. and Meadow, P.M.
 (1995).
 Treatment of the Narcissistic Neuroses.
 New York, New York: J. Aronson.